awsdocs/aws-cloudhsm-user-guide/doc_source/signtool-prereqs.md

-# Microsoft SignTool with AWS CloudHSM Step 1: Set Up the Prerequisites<a name="signtool-prereqs"></a>
+# Microsoft SignTool with AWS CloudHSM step 1: Set up the prerequisites<a name="signtool-prereqs"></a>

 To use Microsoft SignTool with AWS CloudHSM, you need the following:
 + An Amazon EC2 client instance running a Windows operating system\.